darealshinji/Steam-files-and-notes/SUPERHOT/README.md

 Configure resolution/fullscreen
 -------------------------------
-Change resolution or fullscreen in `~/.config/unity3d/SUPERHOT_Team/SUPERHOT/prefs` or use the launch options `-screen-width 1920 -screen-height 1080 -screen-fullscreen 1`
+Change resolution or fullscreen in `~/.config/unity3d/SUPERHOT_Team/SUPERHOT/prefs` or use the launch options `-screen-width 1920 -screen-height 1080 -screen-fullscreen 1`.
+You can also force the screen-selector to pop up with `-show-screen-selector`.

 Replay recording
 ----------------